About this guide

 attributes.

-Stabilization goes through the Libs FCP process, which occurs on the tracking issue for the feature.
+Stabilization goes through the Libs FCP (Final Comment Period) process, which typically occurs on the tracking issue for the feature.

 Before writing a PR to stabilize a feature

 Check to see if a FCP has completed first.
-If not, either ping @rust-lang/libs
+If not, either ping @rust-lang/libs-api

 or leave a comment asking about the status of the feature.